 She also became known for her role as the President's secretary Mrs. Landingham on The West Wing; and she also starred in numerous TV series, including My Name Is Earl, Monk, Grey's Anatomy, Las Vegas, The Closer, Scrubs and Ally McBeal.
 Her recent feature film credits include the role of Mrs. Dixon in Adam Sandler's Bedtime Stories, and as the mobility scooter-riding Aunt Jackie Alvin and the Chipmunks: The Squeakquel.

 Joosten also served as the national spokesperson for drug company Pfizer's Lung Cancer Profiles campaign.
-She beat the disease twice in the past before finally succumbing over the weekend.
+She beat the disease twice in the past before finally losing her third battle over the weekend.

 The star is survived by two sons, Jonathan and Timothy, who released the following statement: "The family of Kathryn Joosten, two-time Emmy winner, long-time Governor of The Academy of Television Arts and Sciences, lung cancer advocate, and so much more, regrets to announce that Kathryn succumbed to her 11-year battle with lung cancer today, June 2, 2012, surrounded by love and humor til the end.
 Thanks to everyone for their love and support.
 We are laughing through our tears.
 We love you, Kathy, thanks for everything."